Fort Ward Museum and Historic Site

 Living history events offer kids a means of seeing camp life activities, but campfires and various pieces of military equipment can present a problem if children get too close.
 Please be aware of safety considerations and know where your child is at all times.
 Also, please be mindful that loud noises from artillery and guns might frighten young children.

-With the exception of service animals, pets are not allowed in the Museum.
-Pets may be brought to the surrounding Fort Ward Park, and there is a designated dog exercise area within the park.
+Pets: With the exception of service animals, pets are not allowed in the Museum.
+Dogs must be leashed in Fort Ward Park, and owners must clean up after their pets.
 Owners might consider leaving their pets at home on reenactment days when the loud noise from artillery fire and muskets, plus the bustle of activity, can be unsettling.

 Directions and Parking